craigphicks/TypeScript-cph/tmp.cph.d/function-type-checking.md

 - `x.length` fits within the range of lengths allowed by `y`
 - for each parameter index `idx` in 0...y.length, `x[idx] isAssignableTo y[idx]`.

-*(Note: `isAssignableTo` is a deep and complex topic on its own, so it gets a seperate section of its own.
+*(Note: `isAssignableTo` is a deep and complex topic on its own, covered more deeply in [section 3](#sec3).
 It can be skipped for now, instead using the temporary notion that `isAssignableTo` is similar to `isSubsetOf`, but more complex as is needed for objects.)*

-If `x stronglyMatches y` fails here, as it does in the above example, it is because some calling type is not a subset of its corresponding parameter type, and a error message should be emitted.
+If `x stronglyMatches y` fails here, as it does in the above example, it is because some calling type is not a subset of its corresponding parameter type, an error message is emitted.

+### 1.1

+## 2

-## 2 "isAssignableTo": similar to "isSubsetOf", but more complex as needed for objects
+## <a id="sec3"></a> 3 "isAssignableTo": similar to "isSubsetOf", but more complex as needed for objects

 Where `x isAssignableTo y` is true if and only if both of the following are true
 - `plainPart(x) isSubsetOf plainPart(y)`